Projects

 Vitória, Brazil | 2006 - 2011

 I founded a communication agency named Fluxo Art with some friends.
-I primarily worked as a graphic designer and web developer, but I was also involved in many aspects of a start-up company, from managerial decisions to the conceptualization of the material we produced.
-I have produced several visual communication pieces for different media types, from logos and brand identity to editorial design, from flyers and banners to billboards, from websites to mobile apps, and from advertising material for print and web to entire election campaigns.
+I primarily worked as a graphic designer and web developer.
+Still, I was also involved in many aspects of a start-up company, from managerial decisions to the conceptualization of the material we produced.
+I have made several visual communication pieces for different media types, from logos and brand identity to editorial design, from flyers and banners to billboards, from websites to mobile apps, and from advertising material for print and web to entire election campaigns.

 Primeira Mão Tablet Edition